-sciplinary Reports: Record the number of disciplinwithin the last 12 months for which the inmate was ion comes up often as a reason for disciplinary decide the severity of this type of report, disbe used.
-The recorder should review the circumbunding the disciplinary action, the number of times al has been cited for the same action, and the meato discipline the inmate.
-In most cases, insuboruld receive no more than a moderate rating.
-The escribed above can also be used to determine the of other charges when there is a question as to 31.
-Other Notes: Other notes may include important facts which do not fit in any of the other categories.
+Insubordination comes up often as a reason for disciplinary action.
+To decide the severity of this type of report, discretion must be used.
+The recorder should review the circumstances surrounding the disciplinary action, the number of times the individual has been cited for the same action, and the measures taken to discipline the inmate.
+In most cases, insubordination should receive no more than a moderate rating.
+The procedures described above can also be used to determine the seriousness of other charges when there is a question as to categorization.
+31. Other Notes: Other notes may include important facts which do not fit in any of the other categories.
 Examples could be: an extensive juvenile record, information from parole applications (family ties, etc.), whether the individual is in isolation or "lock down," medical records indicating disabilities which could require special care, and number of meritorious furloughs.